January 2014 Competition (Rejection)

 Open to everyone.
 Please post your entries as replies to this post.
 At the deadline I will gather all entries and put them forward for voting in a separate thread.
 The winner of each month's contest will, in turn, choose the topic for the following month's contest.

 Genre: Any Fiction

-Challenge: Somewhere in your story include a flashback, forgiveness, and a tusk.
+Challenge: Somewhere in your story include: an inheritance, a woodshed, and a dead bug